Donate via check

-Kivunim: New Directions for Special Needs Youth in Israel, is a non-profit organization that was founded in 2003 by and for young people with disabilities.
-The organization currently provides services to some 300 individuals aged 10-40 with physical disabilities, sensory disabilities and chronic illness associated disorders, with normal cognitive abilities.
-Our programs and services are available to all sectors of society, regardless of religion or ethnicity.
+Kivunim: New Directions for Special Needs Youth in Israel is a non-profit organization founded in 2003 by and for young people with disabilities.
+It provides services to individuals age 10-40 with physical disabilities, sensory disabilities and chronic illness associated disorders, brain injuries, hearing impaired/deaf, and high functioning young adults on the autism spectrum.
+All our participants have normal cognitive abilities and are motivated to leave their parents’ home/hostel and live independently within the community.
+Our services are available to all sectors of society, regardless of religion or ethnicity.

 Our programs include: